MicrosoftDocs/query-docs/query-languages/dax/dax-queries.md

 - At least one definition is required in a DEFINE statement.

 - Measure definitions for a query override model measures of the same name but are only used within the query.
 They will not affect the model measure.

-- The expression for a measure definition can be used with any other expression in the same query.

 - VAR names have unique  restrictions.
 To learn more, see [VAR - Parameters](var-dax.md#parameters).